What to Look for in a Cloud-Native APM Vendor

 What is cloud-native?

 Microservices allow companies to be more agile in delivering new features faster.
-“Microservices” are essentially applications factored into functional components that can each be developed and deployed individually.
+Microservices are essentially applications factored into functional components that can each be developed and deployed individually.
 While there is a greater upfront cost in terms of planning and design, microservices-based architectures ultimately enable speedier development of new features and upgrades of existing ones.

 Containers are ideal for deploying microservices.
 Containers are like virtual machines (VMs) in terms of scalability and portability, but more resource efficient because they decouple the OS from the application and its libraries.
 With the combined power of containers and microservices, companies can scale individual application functions according to business needs.

 Containers are widely adopted by DevOps teams because they enable reliable and frequent deployment with quick and easy rollbacks and portability.
 Container images are created at build/release time rather than deployment time, giving app dev independence from ops concerns.
+Containers (mostly synonymous with Docker) are usually managed and orchestrated by Kubernetes or similar platforms.

 But with so many moving parts, there are also now more ways for things to go wrong.
 Finding the root cause of the problem is no longer about finding the one needle in the haystack but about scouring thousands of haystacks for tens of interrelated “needles” or dependencies.
 The shared resource dependencies alone are capable of creating much havoc in the form of intermittent issues that are extremely difficult for troubleshooters to pinpoint.